oracle/weblogic-image-tool/documentation/site/content/userguide/tools/cache.md

 - `addInstaller`: Add an installer to the cache, for example, JDK.
     ```bash

+  Usage: imagetool cache addInstaller [--force] -a=<architecture>
+                                      [-c=<commonName>] -p=<filePath> [-t=<type>]
+                                      -v=<version>
+  Add cache entry for wls, fmw, jdk or wdt installer
+        --force               Overwrite existing entry, if it exists
+    -p, --path=<filePath>     Location of the file on disk.
+For ex:
+                                /path/to/patch-or-installer.zip
+    -t, --type=<type>         Type of installer.
+Valid values: wlsdev, wlsslim,
+                                wls, fmw, soa, osb, b2b, mft, idm, oam, ohs,
+                                db19, oud, oid, wcc, wcp, wcs, jdk, wdt, odi
+    -v, --version=<version>   Installer version.
+Ex: For WLS|FMW use 12.2.1.3.0
+                                For jdk, use 8u201.
+The version for WLS, FMW etc.
+                                will be used to obtain patches.
+    -a, --architecture=<architecture>
+                              Installer architecture.
+Valid values: arm64, amd64,
+                                Generic
+    -c, --commonName=<commonName>
+                              (Optional) common name.
+Valid values:  Alphanumeric
+                                values with no special characters.
+If not
+                                specified, default to the version value.
+Use
+                                this if you want to use a special name for the
+                                particular version of the installer.

     $ imagetool cache addInstaller --type jdk --version 8u202 --path /path/to/local/jdk.tar.gz --architecture AMD64
     ```

 - `addPatch`: Add a patch to the cache.
     ```bash

+  Usage: imagetool cache addPatch [--force] -a=<architecture> [-d=<description>]
+                                  -p=<filePath> --patchId=<patchId> -v=<version>
+  Add cache entry for wls|fmw patch or psu
+        --force               Overwrite existing entry, if it exists
+    -p, --path=<filePath>     Location of the file on disk.
+For ex:
+                                /path/to/patch-or-installer.zip
+        --patchId=<patchId>   Patch number.
+Ex: 28186730
+    -v, --version=<version>   Patch version.
+    -a, --architecture=<architecture>
+                              Patch architecture.
+Valid values: arm64, amd64,
+                                Generic
+    -d, --description=<description>
+                              Patch description.

     $ imagetool cache addPatch --patchId 12345678_12.2.1.3.0 --path /path/to/patch.zip --architecture AMD64
     ```
     **Note**:  When adding a patch to the cache store, the `patchId` should be in the following format:  `99999999_9.9.9.9.99999`  The first 8 digits is the patch ID, followed by an underscore, and then the release number to identify the patch between different patch versions.